fishjam-dev/fishjam-docs/docs/cluster.md

 # Cluster

 Jellyfish comes with a built-in clustering mechanism.
-By a cluster, we mean a set of connected Jellyfishes.
+By a cluster, we mean a set of connected Jellyfish instances.
 Whenever a new request for creating a room is sent to one of Jellyfishes in a cluster, this Jellyfish communicates with all other nodes and creates a room on the node with the lowest load.
 In response, a Jellyfish address (specified with `JF_HOST` environment variable) where the room was created is returned.